Mohale-Mohale/Mohale-Mohale/README.md

 <h1 align="center">Hi 👋, I'm Mohale Peter Mohale</h1>
 <h3 align="center">A passionate Cyber Security Analyst/Auditor</h3>
+As the founder of Mokoallo Cyber World, I bring a diverse professional background and foundational training in cybersecurity.
+With experience as an electrician, I possess a technical understanding of electrical systems, allowing me to identify vulnerabilities associated with the critical electrical infrastructure.
+My expertise in critical infrastructure protection enhances my awareness of the importance of safeguarding these systems from cyber attacks, ensuring their reliable and secure operation.
+As an accountant, I prioritize safeguarding financial data and implementing controls to protect sensitive information.
+Furthermore, my role as a Supply Chain Specialist has heightened my awareness of supply chain risks and enabled me to enhance organizational security.
+Additionally, my experience as a Registry Officer instills a meticulous attention to detail, aligning seamlessly with the demands of cybersecurity.
+Through continuous learning, I stay updated on industry trends, equipping me with the tools to combat emerging cyber threats.
+With my passion for cybersecurity, I am dedicated to safeguarding critical information assets and delivering robust solutions for organizations.
+<br></br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mohale-mohale&label=Profile%20views&color=0e75b6&style=flat" alt="mohale-mohale" /> </p>